-The Vanadium Redox Flow Battery uses vanadium electrolyte to store energy and enable wider use of renewable power generation such as wind and solar.
+The Vanadium Redox Flow Battery uses vanadium electrolyte to store energy and enable widers use of renewable power generation such as wind and solar...

 Vanadium in Energy Storage

-The Energy Storage Committee of Vanitec (ESC) will report to the Vanitec Market Development Committee (MDC) and will oversee developments in the energy industry market for vanadium.
-Its focus will be on identifying the future global vanadium supply and demand, the quality required and OH&S guidelines surrounding electrolyte production and distribution.
-The Committee will be composed of interested members with a vision to assist the global advancement of the technologies using vanadium products.
-These may come from all the component parts, including producers, chemical processors, researchers and battery technology companies.
+The Energy Storage Committee of Vanitec (ESC) reports to the Vanitec Market Development Committee (MDC) and oversees developments in the energy industry market for vanadium.
+It focus on identifying the future global vanadium supply and demand, the quality required and HS&E guidelines surrounding electrolyte production and distribution.
+The Committee is composed of interested members with a vision to assist the global advancement of the technologies using vanadium products.
+These are come from all the component parts, including producers, chemical processors, researchers and battery technology companies.

 Vanadium’s role in the growing energy storage is expected to increase dramatically over the coming years.
 Large scale deployments of vanadium redox flow batteries are underway across the globe, with many others being planned or under construction.
 Ensuring a strong supply of quality vanadium products will be key to the uptake of energy storage for large amounts of power over a long time duration.
 This will supplement the traditional markets for vanadium as the requirements for high quality steel continue to increase.

-The ESC will seek to create and foster an understanding of the common issues facing participants in vanadium energy storage industry.
+The ESC creates and fosters an understanding of the common issues facing participants in vanadium energy storage industry.
 These include;

 - Developing and sharing a thorough understanding of HSE related issues and potential issues, drawing from existing expertise in the Vanitec HSE.